 - Children who play on more than one team are especially at risk for overuse injuries.
 Overuse injuries are caused by repetitive stress put on the same part of the body over and over again.

 - Injuries that look like sprains in adults can be fractures in children.
-Children are more susceptible to fractures, because their bones are still growing.
+Children are more susceptible to fractures because their bones are still growing.

-- Children’s growth spurts can make for increased risk of injury.
+- Children’s growth spurts can make for an increased risk of injury.
 A particularly sensitive area in a child’s body during a growth spurt is the growth plate — the area of growth in the bone.
 Growth plates are weak spots in a child’s body and can be the source of injury if the child is pushed beyond his limit athletically.

 - Ice is a universal first-aid treatment for minor sports injuries.
 Regular ice packs — not chemical packs — should be available at all games and practices.
-Ice controls the pain and swelling caused by common injuries such as sprains, strains and contusions.
+Ice controls the pain and swelling caused by common injuries such as sprains, strains, and contusions.